zcaceres/MPC/Student-Handbook/StudentHandbook.md

 ##Strategies for an Awesome Learning Contract
 Yes, the Learning Contract gives the MPC gets the information it needs to make a transcript from your work.
 But its main role is as a tool to create habits and structure goals.

 Learning Contracts let you ground your ideas in a concrete strategy.
 We all struggle with commitment.
 I want to paint, to play guitar, to learn German, to study economics, whatever.
 Curious people want to do a lot.
-The Contract forces you to ground your aspirations in real work.
+Learning Contracts force you to ground your aspirations in real work.

 ####Make a Draft
 Make a draft of your contract on paper or in a program like Microsoft Word.
+You can also make one by hand using our Learning Contract Canvas.
 Put all the messy stuff in this draft and then refine it to a final form.
-When it's ready, then you can easily submit it to the MPC through our online software.
+When it's ready, then you can easily submit it to the MPC through our online form.
 This also gives you a backup in case something goes wrong when you submit your contract online!

 ###Start Early with Mentors
 Don't wait until the day before your contract is due to contact a mentor.
 Busy people can take a while to respond to emails.
 Contact them right away.